Visit of the Pope: Catalonia and the Canary Islands will pay 20% of the cost and Madrid will only cede spaces

 The visit of Leo XIV to the State will cost 25 million euros

 BarcelonaPope Leo XIV's visit to the State will cost 25 million euros, but not all territories will contribute the same amount.
-This Tuesday, those responsible for the trip explained that Catalonia and the Canary Islands will pay 20% of the visit's cost, while Madrid will only provide spaces and services.
-The deputy general coordinator of the trip, Fernando Giménez Barriocanal, acknowledged that a "very significant" investment of resources has been made, which has been possible thanks to the collaboration of different administrations and private "benefactors".
+This Tuesday, trip officials explained that Catalonia and the Canary Islands will pay 20% of the visit's cost, while Madrid will only provide venues and services.
+The trip's deputy general coordinator, Fernando Giménez Barriocanal, acknowledged that a "very significant" investment of resources has been made, which has been possible thanks to the collaboration of different administrations and private "benefactors".

 Madrid makes no direct contributions

-Asked about the amount of money that Madrid has contributed, Giménez Barriocanal highlighted that the Spanish government and the regional administration have opted not to make direct contributions to the visit of Leo XIV and have opted for other contributions in the form of spaces or services.
-“It is a very valuable thing,” defended the deputy general coordinator of the trip, adding that they are “very happy” and have “no complaints.”
-“In Catalonia and the Canary Islands they have wanted to arrange it in another way, and that also seems great to us,” he assured.
+Asked about the amount of money Madrid has contributed, Giménez Barriocanal highlighted that the Spanish government and the regional administration have opted not to make direct contributions to the visit of Leo XIV, and have instead opted for other contributions in the form of spaces or services.
+“It is something very valuable,” defended the deputy general coordinator of the trip, adding that they are “very happy” and have “no complaints.”
+“In Catalonia and the Canary Islands they have wanted to arrange it in another way, and that also seems phenomenal to us,” he assured.

-Beyond the contribution of each autonomous community, the organization indicates that 45% of the visit's budget will be paid by private companies and foundations, including BBVA, Iberdrola, Indra, ACS, Telefónica, Banco Santander, Banc Sabadell, and Endesa.
-There is also 30% of money from the dioceses' own resources and the Episcopal Conference, with money from parishioners.
+Beyond the contribution of each autonomous community, the organization indicates that 45% of the visit's budget will be paid by private companies and foundations, among which are BBVA, Iberdrola, Indra, ACS, Telefónica, Banco Santander, Banc Sabadell, and Endesa.
+There is also 30% of money coming from the dioceses' own resources and from the Episcopal Conference, with money from parishioners.
 In the case of the Episcopal Conference, it is expected to assume an expense of 1.4 million euros.
-Finally, 5% of the Pope's trip budget to the State has been obtained through direct donations to the visit.
+Finally, 5% of the budget for the Pope's trip to the State has been obtained through direct donations to the visit.